-To make the pastry I stirred together plain flour, cocoa powder and caster sugar.
-Then I added dairy free butter and rubbed it in with my fingers.
+To make the pastry, stir together plain flour, cocoa powder and caster sugar.
+Then add dairy free butter and rub it in with your fingers.

-I added milk and brought the mixture together into a dough.
-After it had chilled for 30 minutes in the fridge, I rolled it out on a floured surface.
+Add milk and bring the mixture together into a dough.
+Chill it for 30 minutes in the fridge, then roll it out on a floured surface.

-I lined the tart tin with the pastry, then baked it with baking beans for 15 minutes.
+Line the tart tin with the pastry, then bake it with baking beans for 15 minutes.

-Then I removed it from the oven, and removed the baking beans.
-I baked it again for 10 minutes.
+Remove it from the oven, and remove the baking beans.
+Bake it again for 10 minutes.

-I made the filling by warming coconut milk in a pan on a low heat until steaming.
-Then I poured the coconut milk over some chopped dark chocolate and stirred until it melted.
-Then I stirred in the maple syrup and vanilla extract.
-I poured the ganache into the tart base and put it in the fridge for 3-4 hours to set.
+Make the filling by warming coconut milk in a pan on a low heat until steaming.
+Then pour the hot coconut milk over some chopped dark chocolate and stir until it melts.
+Then stir in the maple syrup and vanilla extract.
+Pour the ganache into the tart base and put it in the fridge for 3-4 hours to set.

 Tips for making the Vegan Chocolate Tart:

 - If you want this to be a vegan tart make sure the dark chocolate doesn't contain any milk ('may contain' is ok as this is related to people who have allergies, but always check with the person eating this first).

 - I decorated the tart with fresh raspberries, cocoa powder and some freeze dried raspberries, but you can decorate anyway you like.
 Some ideas are to drizzle white chocolate over the top, sprinkle icing sugar on top, decorate with strawberries, or dollop over some whipped coconut cream.